-Our next meeting will be the League AGM.
-Date to be advised
+Our next meeting will be Monday 2nd April at the Downtowner

 Norm coached the Warragul Colts for roughly 17 years and the Interleague side for 9 years.
 His involvement in the league has also extended to match officiation, umpiring for 28 years with the Gippsland Umpires Association and becoming the GUA's most senior umpire.